What Can I Put on My Toddler’s Diaper Rash?

 Are there any natural remedies I can use for diaper rash?

-Yes, there are several natural remedies that can help soothe and heal your toddler’s diaper rash.
+Yes, several natural remedies can help soothe and heal your toddler’s diaper rash.
 Some options include applying coconut oil, taking oatmeal baths, or using aloe vera gel.
 Remember to patch-test any new remedies and discontinue use if any irritation occurs.

 What should be included in a diaper-rash care routine?